Local government areas

 Councillors appoint a chief executive officer (CEO) who heads a team of staff which are responsible for implementing council decisions and delivering services to the community.
 Council staff also provide advice and expertise to the elected councillors.

 The mayor is a member of the council that acts as a ceremonial figurehead and provides leadership for both the council and community.
-In all but two of Victoria's councils, a mayor is elected by councillors who vote amongst themselves for the position.
-In the City of Melbourne and City of Greater Geelong, residents and ratepayers directly elect a lord mayor when voting, in addition to electing councillors.
+In all but one of Victoria's councils, a mayor is elected by councillors who vote amongst themselves for the position.
+In the City of Melbourne, residents and ratepayers directly elect a lord mayor when voting, in addition to electing councillors.

 Council elections are normally held for every municipality in Victoria every four years, on the fourth Saturday in October.
 The last council elections were held on Saturday 22nd October 2016.
 The next council elections are expected to be held on Saturday 24th October 2020.